Khokhra Chieftaincy: Post-independence

-In modern period, Nagvanshi are divided into two subgroups namely Rajdariya, the descendants of the royal family, and Lohardagiya, the inhabitants of Lohardaga district.
+In the modern period, the Nagvanshi are divided into two subgroups namely Rajdariya, the descendants of the royal family, and the Lohardagiya, the inhabitants of Lohardaga district.
+Lohardagiyas wield a lot of influence in present-day Lohardaga and Latehar districts despite being fewer in numbers demographically.
 They have only one gotra Kashyap.
 Nagvanshi practice exogamy and establish relationships with other royal families.
-Nagvanshi use Shahdeo as their surname.
-They speak Nagpuri language and Hindi with others.
+The Nagvanshi use Shahdeo as their surname.
+They speak the Nagpuri language and Hindi with others.
 They are non-vegetarian and eat rice, wheat and pulses.

 Rulers

 Following is the list of Nagvanshi rulers according to "Nag Vanshavali" (1876) written by Beniram Mehta during reign of Jagannath Shah Deo and book "Nagvansh" (1951) written by Lal Pradumn Singh during reign of Lal Chintamani Sharan Nath Shahdeo.
 There is considerable disagreement among historians about chronology of various kings and its authenticity.
 57th Nagvanshi king Dripnath Shah (c.
 1762–1790 CE) submitted list of Nagvanshi kings to the Governor General of India in 1787.